 While Nigeria is moving fast ahead in many areas, their police force is still in dire need of radical surgery.
 They could certainly learn a lesson or two from Kenya.

-Naming and shaming on social media
+Naming and shaming corrupt police in social media

 Nigerians are generally fed up with Police Force more busy robbing people, than protecting them.
 Recently, a Youtube video of a police officer attempting to extort a bribe became an instant social media hit in Nigeria.